 Carlisle Campus - DPS maintains a daily crime and fire log on the Carlisle campus.
-The log is available at the Public Safety office in Kaufman Hall.
+The log is available at the Public Safety office in Kaufman Hall, from 8 a.m.- 5 p.m.
+Monday through Friday, excluding holidays.
+A version of the Daily Crime and Fire Log is also available online at: Website Crime Log.xlsx (sharepoint.com).
 The Crime and Fire Log contains information on all criminal incidents and alleged criminal incidents reported to DPS for the Carlisle campus.
 The log contains specific information about reported criminal incidents including the date the crime was reported, the date and time the crime occurred, the nature of the crim, the general location of the crime, and the disposition of the complaint, if known.